Skip to main content

 For example:

-• Adolescence: As a girl enters puberty, she may start experiencing premenstrual syndrome (PMS), with mood swings and irritability caused by fluctuating estrogen levels.
+• Adolescence: As girls enter puberty, premenstrual syndrome (PMS) can trigger mood swings and irritability due to fluctuating estrogen levels.

-• Menopause: Women going through perimenopause and menopause may experience severe hormonal changes, which can contribute to depression as the body adjusts to lower levels of estrogen.
+• Menopause: Women going through perimenopause and menopause may experience significant hormonal changes, which can lead to mood swings, fatigue, and depression as the body adjusts to lower levels of estrogen.

 Hormonal shifts alone do not cause depression, but they can exacerbate emotional and physical stressors in a woman’s life, making her more vulnerable to mental health struggles.